abhaymishra24/Decode-Project/README.md

 ### Objective of projects

-- Practice your communication skill and enhance your communication ability.
+- Practice and enhance your communication skills.
-- Build your confidence on vocabulary and word selection for any topics.
+- Enhance your vocabulary and word selection skills to speak confidently on any topic.
-- Better understanding on any topic and coding problems.
+- Gain a better understanding of various topics and coding problems.
-- Build your confidence and clarity on communication and explanation.
+- Enhance your ability to communicate and explain concepts clearly and confidently.
-- Share your thoughts and ideas to your teammates and get feedback from them.
+- Share your ideas and thoughts with teammates and receive valuable feedback.